Recently I read an article about a woman who informed her soon-to-be ex-husband she wanted a divorce by placing a sign in a bar he frequented.

 Keep Calm and Carry On

-On the other side of the coin you’ve got the “take the higher road” people.
+On the other side of the coin, you’ve got to “take the higher road” people.

 Take for example World War II.
 The Allies (the so called “winners”) lost a total of 40 million people.
 Estimates of those who perished during the war range between 65 million and 78 million.
 So basically the winner suffered more than 50% of the casualties.